 After the four finalists from each region are determined, they will then face off against each other for first place and a grand prize of $2,500 (second place receives $1,500 while third and fourth place each get $500).
 The same format (the Conquest format) will be used in this tournament as well.
 The winner also is guaranteed a spot in the Regional Qualifier, regardless of their rank.

 Before the Regional Qualifier tournament begins, a play-in tournament known as the Last Call Tournament takes place.
 Any player that has acquired the Legend card pack (earned by achieving the Legend rank in Ranked Play) is eligible for their respective region’s Last call Tournament.
-The tournament uses the Last Hero Standing format (a best-of-three series), single-elimination format.
+The tournament uses the Last Hero Standing format (a best-of-three series), a single-elimination format.
 The player will declare three classes and a deck associated with that class.
-For the first match, both competing player’s decks are chosen at random.
+For the first match, both competing players’ decks are chosen at random.
 The winning player gets to keep their deck from the first game while the losing player must switch to one of their two remaining decks.
 The top 16 players from this tournament will then advance to the Regional Qualifier with the seeding format being 25-40 based on the results.

-The Regional Qualifier is comprised of 40 players from each region that compete in a double elimination tournament.
+The Regional Qualifier is comprised of 40 players from each region that compete in a double-elimination tournament.
 Players are seeded based on their standings in the 2015 Hearthstone point structure.
 The top eight players who have earned the most points will be exempt from the first two rounds, joining the rest of their region for the round of 16.
-The winner of that region’s Fireside Gathering Tournament will be seeded 24th in the tournament (their seeding may be higher based on the amount of points they’ve accrued).
+The winner of that region’s Fireside Gathering Tournament will be seeded 24th in the tournament (their seeding may be higher based on the number of points they’ve accrued).
 The rest of the tournament representatives compromise those eligible from the Last Call Tournament.
 The tournament then commences with the regional representatives determined.
 Below is a list, by region, of the total number of eligible participants for the Regional Championship:

 Now that the elite players have risen to the top, it’s time to determine who will represent each region in the Hearthstone World Championship.
 The top four players from each region (America, Europe, China, and Asia-Pacific) will compete in a group stage to determine who will move on to play at BlizzCon.